CT scan in Dublin Ireland only €150

-The price for a CT Scan X-ray of your Upper and Lower Jaw is €150.00.
+The price for a CT scan in Dublin Ireland is €150.00.
 When you are finished you will receive a copy of the result on CD so you can have a second opinion without incurring the cost of another CT Scan.

 What is a CT Scan X-Ray used for by a dentist?

 A Computed Tomography (CT) Scan is an X-Ray technique that will create a highly detailed image of your Maxillar and Mandibular (Upper and Lower Jaw) where the dentist can ascertain the bone density, suitability and availability for Dental Implants.

 The CT Scan X-Ray must be used carefully in relation to patients.
 Overall if you are pregnant you should not have any type of X-Ray at all.
 Other than that most people are suitable for a CT Scan as the focus for this is the Upper and Lower Jaw only.

 Is the CT Scan X-Ray dangerous?

 Simply answered No. By using the Vatech Pro we have the safest CT Scan X-Ray available for use to minimise the exposure for patients.

 So what happens when I have the CT Scan?

 You will stand upright with your head held in place by holding arms to lightly hold your head in place while the CT Scan X-Ray rotates around your head.
 The dentist will be observing you via a remote camera which also has sound so you can speak with the dentist.
 Once the CT Scan X-Ray is finished the image will be sent immediately to our computer system.

 Why do I need a CT Scan X-Ray?